google/codeworld/web/help/GuideUnit1.md

 * `lettering("I Love Pandas!")`: You can write text (such as letters and words) to the screen by using `lettering`.
 You need quotes around the words.

-There are plenty more: `path`, which draws a line; `polygon`, which draws a polygon;
+There are plenty more: `polyline`, which draws a sequence of line segments; `polygon`, which draws a polygon; `thickCircle`, which draws a circle with a thicker line;
-`thickCircle`, which draws a circle with a thicker line; `thickRectangle`, which is the same as `thickCircle` but for rectangles; `arc`, which draws an arc; `sector`, which draws a filled in portion of a circle... the list goes on and on!
+`thickRectangle`, which is the same as `thickCircle` but for rectangles; `arc`, which draws an arc; `sector`, which draws a filled in portion of a circle (like a pie slice);
+the list goes on and on!
 Don't worry; you will be able to play with all of them.

 Combining Shapes
 ----------------